Khanatha bint Bakkar: Reign of Sultan Moulay Ismail

-Moulay Ismail had thousands of slave concubines in his harem, hundreds of children and four legal wives: herself, Halima Al Sufyaniyah, Lalla Aisha Al Mubaraka and Lalla Umm al-Iz at-Taba.
+Moulay Ismail had thousands of slave concubines in his harem, four legal wives he constantly replaced by divorce and hundreds of children.
+At some point around 1708 his wedded wives were simultaneously: Khnata bent Bakkar herself, Halima Al Sufyaniyah, Lalla Aisha Al Mubaraka and Lalla Umm al-Iz at-Taba.
 Lalla Khnata and Sultan Moulay Ismail issued children together, among them Sultan Moulay Abdallah.

 Khnata bent Bakkar was famous for her beauty, intelligence, and learning.
 She devoted herself to private study in the palace, and came to be regarded as learned within both Islam and the sciences.

 She came to be one of the favorites of her husband, and as such in a position of influence.
 She was one of the few people from which Moulay Ismail took advice.

 She acted as de facto First Minister and Secretary for her husband.
 In 1721, she acted as a mediator between the Sultan and the British ambassador Charles Stewart, during the negotiations about a peace treaty between Morocco and Great Britain, which was successfully completed in 1722 with her assistance.
+However, contemporary sources cite Lalla Umm al-Iz at-Taba as the mediator since the author of the correspondence signed her name, implying she authored it.
+The confusion residing in Charles Stewart addressing her as "Powerful Lady, Mother of Muley Abdallah" and both women have a son bearing that name.
+To dissipate the confusion, Lalla Khnata's son, the future Sultan Moulay Abdallah frequently signed "Muley Abdallah ould Khanatha bint Bakkar" on legal paper, meaning "Muley Abdallah son of Khanatha bint Bakkar".

 Mother of the Sultan

 Sultan Moulay Ismail died in 1727.
 After his death, there followed a period of internal turmoil, in which her husband's ten sons with various wives and concubines competed with each other for power.
 She supported her own son Sultan Moulay Abdallah and wielded great power and influence in his government during his reign.
 She was appointed Foreign affairs minister in his government and has been referred to as the first woman in Morocco in such a position.
 Her perhaps biggest contribution was as a diplomat, as she successfully acted as the mediator between her son and his competitors and half brothers during the succession crisis.
 She has been credited with having led Morocco out of the instability of succession war back to stability.

-She was the author of a commentary on the work of Ibn Haggar al-Asqalani: Al-Isaba fi Marifat as-Sabaha and of several letters to the inhabitants of Oujda, advising and consoling them on their plight as neighbors of the Ottoman Turks.
+She also wrote a commentary of Al-Isaba fi Marifat as-Sabaha, a book which authored by Ibn Hajar al-Asqalani, and also several letters to the inhabitants of Oujda, advising and consoling them on their plight as neighbors of the Ottoman Turks.

 She was buried in the Royal Mausoleum at Fez al-Jadid.

+Descendance

+From their mariage, Lalla Khanatha and Moulay Ismail had several children.
+Among them are: